The Wife (2017)

 The news of his Prize triggers interest from a persistent freelance biographer who begins asking questions about Joan’s own early writing career and the authorship of her husband’s work.
 Marital tensions and professional conceits intersect and escalate as they approach the Nobel Prize ceremony, with their secret dangerously close to becoming public.
 Framed as a domestic relationships drama, the narrative moves slowly in a dialogue-rich film that records the personal journey of two intelligent and articulate people travelling in different directions.

 Excellent filming, a clever script, uncluttered editing, and a nomination-worthy performance by Close gives this film a clear voice for the demographic it addresses.
-The feminist discourse for older women speaks in a different filmic language than what is current for others, so this is not a film for all.
+The feminist discourse for older women speaks in a different filmic language than for others, so this is not a film for all.
 But its laser-precise message is targeted at everyone.

 2018 Sydney Film Festival